srivers1686/my_portfolio_template/README.md

 - Convert the hero image on the landing page to your own custom hero image, located in `src/pages/Home.jsx`
 - Upload your current resume to this project and link it so that users can download and view your resume, located in `src/components/DownloadResume.jsx`
 - Add your own projects, so they can be rendered in the projects page, located in `src/pages/Projects.jsx`
-- Adjust the contact form so that users can send you an ameil if they want to contact you, located in `src/pages/Contact.jsx`
+- Adjust the contact form so that users can send you an email if they want to contact you, located in `src/pages/Contact.jsx`
-- Convert the placeholder image in the about me page to your own professional headshot, located in `src/pages/About.jsx`
+- Convert the my image in the about me page to your own professional head shot, located in `src/pages/About.jsx`

 This project uses SASS and Tailwind to style this project, SASS is very similar to CSS the only big difference is you can import other SASS files, you can create reusable variables for styling, and you can nest styles in SASS.
 Tailwind is just a CSS library for styling below are some articles for you to read to better improve your understanding of SASS and Tailwind: